Questions about Baby Music Classes at Eugene Suzuki Music Academy

 Can you accommodate my special needs child?

 Suzuki classes can accommodate the needs of most children.
-Please contact me to discuss your child’s needs and how he or she can get the most out of our time together.
+Please contact me to discuss your child’s needs and how they can get the most out of our time together.

 I’m not a musician and I don’t have a good voice.
 Do I need to sing?

 The parent’s voice is an important part of class, but don’t worry about your singing ability.
-Most singing is done in the group and your child will be thrilled to hear your voice no matter your ability.
+Most singing is done in the group.No matter your ability, your child will be thrilled to hear your voice.

 When are classes?